 Places to stay in Aruba

-One can find beach resorts in Aruba both in the affordable and luxury categories.
-If you look at the map of Aruba, you will see that the best beaches fronting the Caribbean Sea and their accompanying hotel strips lie to the south of the island.
-This is where you will find the luxurious getaway properties as well as adult and couples-only properties with their compelling vacation packages.
+Beach resorts are the most popular accommodation choice in Aruba; if you look at the map, you will see that the best beaches fronting the Caribbean Sea and their accompanying hotel strips lie to the south of the island.
+This is where you will find luxurious getaway properties as well as adult- and couples-only choices with compelling vacation packages.

-Should you wish to spend your vacation in a place where there is always action, choose a place either on Eagle Beach or Palm Beach in the high-rise/low-rise hotel districts.
-You can never go wrong with Barceló Aruba and Amsterdam Manor Beach Resort that are known as the best Aruba all-inclusive resorts.
+Should you wish to spend your vacation in a place where there is always action, stay on Eagle Beach or Palm Beach in the high-rise/low-rise districts.
+You can never go wrong with Barceló Aruba, one of the best Aruba all-inclusive resorts.
+Or, choose a luxury boutique hotel for a memorable stay.

 Any budget accommodations to mid-range properties would likely be found outside the main tourist zones and in the west in Oranjestad, the capital where even hostels can be found (Hostel Room Aruba and Harmony Hostel) that can be a good option for those are on a tight budget.